nhackathon/tasks-late-2023/README.md

 **Input Format:**

-The input consists a list of matrices with its own keys sizes and values, then a list of operations.
+The input consists of a list of matrices with their own key sizes and values, and then a list of operations.

 **Output:**